Susan Russell published 2022 Budget Consultation Submission in Take Action 2021-08-31 11:00:15 -0700

 and looking forward to their 19th birthday.

-First Call is a non-partisan coalition of over 108 provincial and regional organizations who have united their voices to put children and youth first in BC through public education, community mobilization, and public policy advocacy.
+First Call works with over 110 provincial and regional organizations who have united their voices to put children and youth first in BC through public education, community mobilization, and public policy advocacy.

 - A strong commitment to early childhood development